influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

     {{< nav-icon "dashboards" >}}

 2. Click **InfluxDB OSS Metrics**.
-Metrics should appear in your dashboard.
+Metrics appear in your dashboard.

 Customize your monitoring dashboard as needed.
 For example, send an alert in the following cases:
 - Users create a new task or bucket